zng-ui/zng/TODO/_current.md

 # View-Process

-* If a window opens when Windows turned off the screen (Setttings->System->Power & Sleep) then the first frame isn't rendered at all, not even the clear color.
+* If a window opens when Windows turned off the screen (Settings->System->Power & Sleep) then the first frame isn't rendered at all, not even the clear color.
 * Update to winit-29 when released.
     - Lots of breaking changes.
 * Implement OpenGL example.